xdriyad/soft-eng-challenge/README.md

 - Given that the officer wants to switch a crew member between the ships, when he sends the from_ship and the to_ship and the name of the crew member, then the action will be allowed only if the to_ship will not exceed the capacity
 ### Definition of Done
 Complete the following checklist
-1. Use the [Django Styleguide](https://github.com/HackSoftware/Django-Styleguide) as reference
-2. Remove duplicated or unnecessary code
+1. Remove duplicated or unnecessary code
-3. Avoid hardcoded values
+2. Avoid hardcoded values
-4. No unnecessary comments
+3. No unnecessary comments
-5. Unit test implemented checking custom behaviors and business rules
+4. Unit test implemented checking custom behaviors and business rules
-6. API Documentation
+5. API Documentation
     1. Action | route
     2. Description
     3. URL Parameters